SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_cm.md

 - **OFDM Status**: Calculated.
 The operational status of the OFDM function according to support and availability:

-  - *Active*: The CM supports OFDM (""Reg Version"" greater or equal to 3.1) and at least 1 profile is assigned to it (""based on OFDM Profile ID List"").
+  - *Active*: The CM supports OFDM ("Reg Version" greater or equal to 3.1) and at least 1 profile is assigned to it (based on OFDM Profile ID List).
   - *Inactive*: The CM supports OFDM, but there is no profile assigned to it.
-  - *Not Supported*: The CM does not support OFDM (""Reg Version"" less than 3.1).
+  - *Not Supported*: The CM does not support OFDM ("Reg Version" less than 3.1).

 - **OFDM CH 1 IF**: Calculated.
 The name of the OFDM channel 1 interface.